andresgsepulveda/rio-grungo/magic items/artifacts/beacon.md

-# Beacon
+# Shulassakar Beacon

 *Wonderous item, ???*

 This dodecahedron of faintly glowing crystal is heavier than it appears.
 It pulsates and thrums when touched.

-Mahli noted that this beacon was once an artifact belonging to the Yuan-ti of Krezent.
+Mahli noted that this beacon was once an artifact belonging to the Yuan-ti, or 'shulassakar', of Krezent.
 Legends say that it allows people to retain their memories after death.

 Focusing on this beacon in the Boneyard granted a Fragment of Possibility.